ekondur/AI-Studio/README.md

 ![image](https://user-images.githubusercontent.com/4971326/232881049-73adc4ff-c863-43c3-b6c7-172352fe2216.png)

-- First you need to create an API key from the https://platform.openai.com/account/api-keys
+- First, you need to create an API key from the https://platform.openai.com/account/api-keys
-- Go to **Tools/Options/AI Studio** page and write the key in General section
+- Go to **Tools/Options/AI Studio** page and write the key in the General section

 ![image](https://user-images.githubusercontent.com/4971326/232878716-92165bd8-f1b9-4b3e-ba59-237e1bfad1bc.png)

 - If you prefer refactoring the page after the change, keep **Format Document** as True.

 ### Code It:
-Write a use case where you want to write the code, select the statement, right click, and click "AI Studio / **Code It**".
+Write a use case where you want to write the code, select the statement, right-click, and click "AI Studio / **Code It**".

 ![image](https://user-images.githubusercontent.com/4971326/232882864-85547d6f-75ee-4d49-8684-a3b736b5da2e.png)